ess-dive-workspace/essdive-location-metadata/term_list/guide.md

-## Term guide for locations metadata reporting format
+## Term guide for location metadata reporting format

 Below we list each element that can be found in ESS-DIVE's location metadata reporting format templates.
 We provide the name of each element, whether that element is required or optional, a brief definition, formatting requirements, and an example.

 ---